Newent: Survivals

 Newent's many historical buildings include a stilted Market House and several other black-and-white, half-timbered buildings typical of Gloucestershire and Herefordshire.
 Behind Church Street, an erstwhile museum of Victorian life called the Shambles took the form of a replica 19th-century street.
 The shops are now occupied by real traders.

 Historic England lists over 50 town-centre buildings and monuments, including most of Church Street and the Devonia in High Street, a Grade II-listed house of the Georgian period.
 The early 18th-century Court House, standing in a small park by the parish church, occupies the site of the ancient priory and is reputed to contain its foundations.
 Its historic features include a fine Rococo plaster ceiling and several completely panelled rooms.
 It was restored by R. V. Morris, Chairman of Gloucester Civic Trust.

 Transport

-The nearest railway station is 9 miles (14.5 km) away at Ledbury on the Cotswold Line.
-Bus routes through the town connect it to Ross, Ledbury and Gloucester.
+The nearest railway station is 9 mi away at Ledbury on the Cotswold Line; Gloucester is 10 mi away, on the Gloucester–Newport line and also has services to Birmingham, Bristol and London.
+Bus routes through the town connect it to Ross, Ledbury and Gloucester, such as the 32 to Gloucester, which also serves Ross-on-Wye twice a day to transport students to and from John Kyrle High School.

+The "Daffodil Line" service 232, operated by DRM Bus, runs between Ross-on-Wye and Ledbury via Newent, serving those parts of the 32 and 132 no longer operated by Stagecoach West.